Self-Care Tips for Parents and Caregivers from a Health Psychologist

 - Congratulate yourself for a job well done: Remind yourself that everything you are doing to support loved ones is making a difference and it is okay not to "do it all."
 Breathing and living one day at a time is a huge accomplishment!

 Want more self-care tips?
-Check out our recent webinar, “Comprehensive Self-Care for Educators,” presented in partnership with Kaiser Permanente and Sanford Harmony.
+Check out our recent webinar, “Comprehensive Self-Care for Educators,” presented in partnership with Kaiser Permanente and Harmony SEL.
 While designed for educators, the information and tips we shared are relevant for everyone – especially parents and caregivers!

 What tips do you have for managing stress and practicing self-care?
 Let us know on Twitter at @HealthierGen.